soffes/blog/published/2009-05-05-moving-to-louisville/moving-to-louisville.markdown

 ---
-title: Moving to Louisville
+tags:
-categories: life
+- life
 ---

+# Moving to Louisville

 **Update:** [Scratch that, I'm staying in Oklahoma City](/post/scratch-that-im-staying-in-oklahoma-city)